 Monson Scholars Program

 The purpose of the Dr. Linda Apple Monson Scholars program is to identify and attract new students of extraordinary performance ability and deep intellectual curiosity who will embody the term Artist-Scholar.
-We are seeking to recruit a new generation of promising performing artists and leaders to the School of Music at Mason.
+We are seeking to recruit a new generation of promising performing artists and leaders to the Dewberry School of Music at Mason.
 Selected Monson Scholars will receive generous financial support for their study and performance participation at Mason (4 years for incoming freshmen and 2 years for incoming master of music candidates), thus enabling them to further develop their talents and skills under the guidance and mentorship of our outstanding faculty.
-These highly competitive Monson Scholar awards will be offered to a limited number of outstanding candidates who will begin their music studies at George Mason University in the fall of 2018.
-The Monson Scholars program is open to exceptional performers in the classical and Jazz areas at the BM and MM levels – orchestral and band instrumentalists, pianists and vocalists.
+These highly competitive Monson Scholar awards will be offered to a limited number of outstanding candidates.
+The Monson Scholars program is open to exceptional performers in the classical and Jazz areas at the BM and MM levels – orchestral and band instrumentalists, pianists, and vocalists.
 Read about other scholarship opportunities here.

 Students are selected for the Monson Scholars program based on the following criteria: